EVerest/EVerest/docs/tutorials/how_to_test/index.rst

     python3 -m pip install -r requirements.txt

-Some test cases require the installation of Josev.
-This should be located in your everest workspace:
+Some test cases require the installation of *Josev*.
+This should be located in your EVerest workspace:

 .. code-block:: bash